nangalialab/CML/README.md

-### Files to reproduce figures and tables in the paper "Timing the Philadelphia chromosome and trajectory to chronic myeloid leukaemia"
+### Files to reproduce figures and tables in the paper "Timing and trajectory of BCR::ABL1 driven chronic myeloid leukaemia"
 This produces some figures and files that are used in downstream analysis.

 ### Dependencies